Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool vs alternatives such as autotask_create_ticket_note or autotask_create_company_note.
-There is no mention of prerequisites, context, or exclusions.
+No guidance is provided on when to use this tool versus alternatives.
+There is no mention of prerequisites, exclusions, or specific use cases that would help an agent decide between this and other note creation tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.